snowch-notes/deep-learning/perceptron-learning-rule.md

 $w_1^{\text{new}} = 0.2 + (0.1 \cdot 1 \cdot 1) = 0.2 + 0.1 = 0.3$

 *Reasoning:* Since $x_1$ was active (1) and the error was positive, we increase $w_1$.
-This strengthens the connection, making the word "free" a stronger indicator of spam.
+This strengthens the connection, making Feature 1 a stronger indicator of the positive class.

 **2. Update $w_2$:**